Daniel-KM/Omeka-S-module-Access/README.md

 When an embargo is set, it can be bypassed, or not, for the users.
 Only files can be under embargo currently.

+**WARNING**: The way to manage visibility of records have been updated since last versions, after 3.3.0.10.
+If you want to keep old behavior, don't update to new releases for now.

 ### Access mode

 The rights to see the files are controlled on the fly.
 The restricted visibility